novel-word/TimeKD/README.md

 We observe that the standard deviation of MSE and MAE is minimal ranging from 0.0014 to 0.0042.
 These results indicate that TimeKD exhibits strong robustness and stability across different random seeds.

 ## Contact Us
-For inquiries or further assistance, contact us at [chenxi.liu@ntu.edu.sg](mailto:chenxi.liu@ntu.edu.sg) or open an issue on this repository.
+For inquiries or further assistance, contact us at [chenxi.liu@ntu.edu.sg](mailto:chenxi.liu@ntu.edu.sg).